tsusanto/gt/docs/_posts/2025-01-31-fried-chicken-wings.md

 last_modified_at: 2026-01-31T16:19:55-05:00
 ---

 The secret to making super crispy fried chicken wings is double frying it.
-Deep fry for 7 minutes or so, let it cool on a wire rack for about 5 minutes, then deep fry it again for another 5 minutes.

 I enjoy grocery shopping when I travel internationally.
 I bought some fried chicken seasoning when I travelled to Malaysia last year.
 You can get similar ones at most asian supermarkets here too.